 W Series Esports League

-In 2020, W Series announced the all-new W Series Esports League for female racing drivers only.
+In 2020, the W Series Esports League was formed for female drivers only.

 Partnering with Logitech G (a global leader in PC and console gaming gear), Beyond Entertainment (a community-driven organisation that specialises in hosting high-calibre tournaments) and iRacing (the leading esports simulation platform), the W Series Esports League began during the summer of 2020, in the current absence of on-track motor racing anywhere in the world.